Buying real estate in Croatia?

 Sources: Airbtics, Intellinews, Croatia Week

-3) New residential construction in Croatia is surging, with a 10% annual increase since 2023
+3) New residential construction projects in Croatia have grown by 10% annually since 2023

 The number of new residential construction projects in Croatia has been increasing by 10% annually since 2023.